PGA Tour Announces Return Date

-With all that in mind, we’ve put together this NJ golf betting guide and whilst we can’t guarantee a profit (if only), it will hopefully give you a better idea of where to place your wagers, what to bet on and how you can swing the odds in your favor.
+With all that in mind, we’ve put together this NJ golf betting guide, and while we can’t guarantee a profit (if only), it will hopefully give you a better idea of where to place your wagers, what to bet on and how you can swing the odds in your favor.

-Below is a table showing the current, top rated New Jersey online sportsbooks for Golf and their welcome bonus – by signing up and taking advantage of these you could be playing with free cash.
-All these books take wagers on the Golf and have mobile apps so you can place your bet anywhere, 24/7.
+Below is a table showing the current, top-rated New Jersey online sportsbooks for Golf and their welcome bonus – by signing up and taking advantage of these, you could be playing with free cash.
+All these books take wagers on Golf and have sports betting apps so you can place your bet anywhere, 24/7.
 Just make sure you are in state lines and aged 21 or over.

 Tournament Winner – as it sounds, this is a bet on the player you think will win the tournament outright.
 So the player who shoots the lowest score (most under par) over the four days.

 Matchup Winner – rather than the outright winner, you’re betting on a pairing (players paired together by round and often referred to as 2-ball) or group, either a 3-ball or a random group chosen by the sportsbook.
 Groups of six golfers are known as Six Shooters.
 You can usually combine multiple outcomes in parlays.

 Finishing Position – bet on where your player will finish, either Top 10 or Top 20.
 Odds are lower than for Tournament Winner, but it sometimes pays to be less ambitious, and this is a good way of getting with outsiders.

 Round Leaders – bet on who will be leading the tournament at the end of the round, with Round 1 Leader being the most popular.
 Any ties will result in lower yields as stakes are split accordingly.